 12. Results will be posted on www.weareimps.com immediately following the Draw, listing winning numbers and prize amounts.

 13. Winners from online entries will be notified directly.
-Winners in the LNER stadium will be notified by a stadium announcement and on the score board within the stadium during the half time interval.
+Winners in the LNER stadium will be notified by a stadium announcement within the stadium during the half time interval.

 14. Prizes won by online entries will be issued to winners within 7 days of the date of the Draw, either by cheque via post or by bank transfer, by arrangement.
 Prizes won by stadium entries will be available (by cheque) at the stadium for up to 5 working days after the game.
 Please note that for winners from stadium entries, prizes not claimed within 30 days of the Draw will be forfeit and will be retained by Lincoln City.